Contents

 Kennedy Space Center in Florida is pivotal in NASA’s mission.
 It is the base for Space Shuttle launch and landing operations.
 Every manned mission to space has departed from NASA Kennedy Space Center.
 Over the years, it has evolved to become the starting point for hundreds of scientific and applications spacecraft.

-Kennedy Space Center garnered more recognition for being the launch site of the Hubble Space Telescope, the Mars Rover Project, and New Horizons., which was the first spacecraft to ever visit Pluto.
+Kennedy Space Center garnered more recognition for being the launch site of the Hubble Space Telescope, the Mars Rover Project, and New Horizons, which was the first spacecraft to ever visit Pluto.

 about Kennedy Space Center NASA